§ 1770 The Regulatory Council for Physician Assistants.

 b.
 A physician assistant whose license to practice has been temporarily suspended pursuant to this section must be notified of the temporary suspension immediately and in writing.
 Notification consists of a copy of the complaint and the order of temporary suspension pending a hearing personally served upon the physician assistant or sent by certified mail, return receipt requested, to the physician assistant’s last known address.

 c.
 A physician assistant whose license to practice has been temporarily suspended pursuant to this section may request an expedited hearing.
 The Council shall schedule the hearing on an expedited basis, provided that the Council receives the request within 5 calendar days from the date on which the physician assistant received notification of the decision of the Council, with the approval of the Board, to temporarily suspend the physician assistant’s license to practice.

 d.
-As soon as possible after the issuance of an order temporarily suspending a physician assistant's license to practice pending a hearing, the Executive Director shall appoint a 3-member hearing panel.
+As soon as possible after the issuance of an order temporarily suspending a physician assistant’s license to practice pending a hearing, the Executive Director shall appoint a 3-member hearing panel.
 After notice to the physician assistant pursuant to subsection (b) of this section, the hearing panel shall convene within 60 days of the date of the issuance of the order of temporary suspension to consider the evidence regarding the matters alleged in the complaint.
 If the physician assistant requests in a timely manner an expedited hearing, the hearing panel shall convene within 15 days of the receipt of the request by the Council.
-The 3-member panel shall proceed to a hearing in accordance with the procedures set forth in § 1734 of this title and shall render a decision within 30 days of the hearing.
+The 3-member panel shall proceed to a hearing and shall render a decision within 30 days of the hearing.

 § 1773A Participation in disaster or emergency care.